Scott Davidson (legal scholar)

 John Scott Davidson (born 24 September 1954) is a British legal scholar and academic administrator.
-He has served as Vice-chancellor of Newman University Birmingham since 1 January 2017.
+He has served as vice-chancellor of Newman University Birmingham since 1 January 2017.

-Early life
+Early life and education

-Davidson was born in Newcastle upon Tyne on 24 September 1954, and educated at George Stephenson County Grammar School, Westmoor (later George Stephenson High School, Killingworth).
-He studied law at Downing College, Cambridge, graduating in 1977 with a BA that was converted into an MA (Cantab) in 1979.
-The degree of Doctor of Laws was conferred on Davidson by the University of Canterbury in 2009.
+Davidson was born on 24 September 1954, in Newcastle upon Tyne.
+His early education took place at George Stephenson County Grammar School in Westmoor, which was later renamed George Stephenson High School and relocated to Killingworth.
+Davidson went on to study law at Downing College, Cambridge.
+He graduated in 1977 with a Bachelor of Arts (BA) degree, later converted into a MA (Cantab) in 1979, as is tradition at Cambridge.
+The University of Canterbury, New Zealand, conferred upon him the degree of Doctor of Laws (LLD) in 2009.

 Career

 Davidson began his academic career as a lecturer in law at the University of Hull in 1979.
 From 1982 to 1989 he served concurrently as Warden of Needler Hall (University of Hull).
-In 1998, Davidson was appointed Senior Lecturer in Law at the University of Canterbury, New Zealand, becoming associate professor in 1995.
-From 2001 to 2003 Davidson held the posts of Professor of Law, Head of the Law School and Warden of Morgan Hall concurrently at the University of Hull.
-He returned to New Zealand in 2003 as Dean of the Law School at the University of Waikato and then moved to the University of Canterbury in 2004 to become Pro-Vice-Chancellor.
-In 2009, Davidson was appointed Pro-Vice-Chancellor and then in 2010 Deputy Vice-Chancellor at the University of Lincoln in the UK.
-In January 2017, he was appointed as Vice-Chancellor of Newman University Birmingham.
+In 1998, Davidson was appointed senior lecturer in law at the University of Canterbury, New Zealand, becoming associate professor in 1995.
+From 2001 to 2003 Davidson held the posts of professor of law, head of the law school and warden of Morgan Hall concurrently at the University of Hull.
+He returned to New Zealand in 2003 as dean of the law school at the University of Waikato and then moved to the University of Canterbury in 2004 to become pro-vice-chancellor.
+In 2009, Davidson was appointed pro-vice-chancellor and then in 2010 deputy vice-chancellor at the University of Lincoln in the UK.
+In January 2017, he was appointed as vice-chancellor of Birmingham Newman University.